extraes/BW-Chaos/README.md

 - channel: The name of the Twitch channel or Discord channel for the bot to listen to, assuming enableRemoteVoting is true

   - The mod will automatically determine if this is a Twitch or Discord channel and will start the proper bot accordingly.
 It will fail if your Twitch name is a bunch of numbers though.
+Sucks for you I guess.

 - randomEffectOnNoVotes: Determines if the mod will run effects when there were no votes.